peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

   - MUST NOT be provided by the Nonce Issuer to the Client;
   - MUST NOT be provided by the Nonce Issuer to any other entity outside the domain where the Nonce Issuer belongs.

-The Nonce Issuer value satisfies the following requirements:
+The Nonce Issuer satisfies the following requirements:

-- The Nonce Issuer, and the servers within the Nonce Issuer's domain, have the ability to decrypt the Nonce and access its decrypted contents.
-No other entity can decrypt or know the decrypted contents of the Nonce.
+- The Nonce Issuer, and the servers within the Nonce Issuer's domain, can decrypt the Nonce and access its decrypted contents.
+No other entity might decrypt or know the decrypted contents of the Nonce.

 # Nonce Request